z3h4/useful-commands/RoR/interview_questions.md

 ### What is encapsulation?

 - Encapsulation is the first principle of object-oriented programming.
-- It suggests that we should bundle the data and operations on the data inside a single unit (object).
+- It suggests that we should bundle the data (state) and operations on the data (behaviour) inside a single unit (object).
+- The goal is to protect the internal state of an object from unintended modification.
 - [Difference between Encapsulation and Abstraction](https://chatgpt.com/s/t_6910514d8a7c819181dd3dceb6eff43f)
 - [LaunchSchool](https://launchschool.com/books/oo_ruby/read/the_object_model#whyobjectorientedprogramming)